aosasona/gitro/README.md

 ******* Gitro NPM package *******

-    Version 1.5.0
+    Version 1.5.1

-Gitro allows you to run the multiple Git commands and TailwindCSS compilation with one command.
+Gitro allows you to run the multiple Git, Tailwind, and Node/NPM CLI commands with one command.
 Gitro is TOTALLY free, open-source, easy to edit & install.

 ******* INSTALLATION *******